OLEANDER PIERCING

 --In your shower, avoid any shampoo, conditioner or soap on the piercing.
 If it's in the water running down over it, that is OK.

---Avoid make-up, lotion, or any other products on the piercing during healing.
+--Avoid make-up, lotion, or any other products on the piercing during the first two months of healing.
 We suggest a dime-sized diameter all of the way around and away from the piercing at all times.

 --Do not sleep on your piercing while it is healing.